daviskregers/notes/AWS/EC2/EC2 User Data.md

 We want to make sure that this EC2 instance has an Apache HTTP server installed on it - to display a simple web page

-For it we are going to write an user-data script.
+For it we are going to write a user-data script.

 This script will be executed at the first boot of the instance.